paezha/University-AI-Panel/README.md

 architecture that updates the numeric values of a word depending on the words that come before and after.

-Here are some key ideas to keep in mind:
+Here are some key ideas to keep in mind when thinking about AIs:

 - AIs are neural networks, which is to say, regression models.
 - A regression model generates outputs that are regressions to the mean (i.e., statistically probable outputs).
 - AIs are *very* flexible non-linear regression models.
-- Their flexibility comes from using “deep” architectures, which means many layers with many, many parameters[^21].
+- Their flexibility comes from using “deep” architectures, which means many layers with many, many parameters[^23].
 - AIs are trained using an initial set of random values as parameters.
   The same training dataset can result in different models due to the randomness in the initial conditions.